Duniyadari: Plot

-After his father's untimely death, Shreyas' mother reveals to him that she was deeply in love with his namesake, Shreyas Gokhale, during her college days and that her family arranged her marriage with Shreyas' father against her wishes.
-Shreyas' mother made a deal with his father that he will reject her proposal and unite her with her true love, but was miserably cheated along with marriage between the two, causing Shreyas' mother to name her son after her former love in revenge.
+After his father's untimely death, Shreyas's mother reveals to him that she was deeply in love with his namesake, Shreyas Gokhale, during her college days and that her family arranged her marriage with Shreyas's father against her wishes.
+Shreyas's mother made a deal with his father that he would reject her proposal and unite her with her true love, but was miserably cheated along with marriage between the two, causing Shreyas's mother to name her son after her former love in revenge.
 Following this revelation, Shreyas has a sudden change of attitude and returns to Pune with his changed plan.
 Meanwhile, Meenu's father discovers her relationship with Shreyas and forbids her from meeting him.
 However, Meenu escapes from home and decides to marry Shreyas, but he worriedly confesses to Meenu that he is not worthy of her, and requests her to leave him and find some suitable life partner for herself.
 Soon, a dejected Shreyas tries to board a train back to Mumbai, when Shirin arrives at the railway station on time and confronts him over his feelings, but Saai intervenes and teasingly announces that he will marry Shirin in Kolhapur.
 After his departure from the train, Shreyas encounters MK, a depressed alcoholic, whom he had previously met at a local bar.
 MK is seemingly trying to recover from the loss of his love and shockingly commits suicide by jumping out from the train right in front of the eyes of Shreyas.